Common Driver’s License Issues After a North Carolina DWI

 If you’ve been charged with DWI (driving while impaired) in North Carolina, you’re probably already aware that you face serious criminal penalties.
 Even for a first-time offense at the lowest level, you could be sentenced to incarceration and fines.
 What you may not know is that you could also encounter numerous driver’s license issues after a North Carolina DWI.
 Like in many other U.S. states, driving is a privilege, not a right.
 As such, a drunk driving arrest could trigger multiple consequences for your license before you’re even convicted.

-At Randall & Stump, PLLC, we understand that your ability to legally drive affects your life in countless ways, personally and professionally.
+At Randall & Stump, Criminal Defense Attorneys, we understand that your ability to legally drive affects your life in countless ways, personally and professionally.
 We’re dedicated to minimizing the impact of driver’s license issues as much as possible after you’ve been arrested.
 Our North Carolina DWI defense lawyers work hard to develop well-rounded defense strategies, so contact us today.

 Immediate License Suspension

 If you’re arrested by police on suspicion of impaired driving under North Carolina law, your driver’s license is revoked immediately for 30 days.
 In the event that you refuse to submit to a breath test, your revocation is effective for twelve (12) months, regardless of whether you’re convicted or beat the case.